Inspire ~ Educate ~ Grow

 A successful Garden needs a wide range of support that includes gifts of all sizes.
 Got that hard to buy for person in your life?
 Gift memberships to the Garden can bring year round joy.
 Your support is an integral part of our ongoing success at becoming a World Class Botanical Garden.
 Your contributions ensure that we have the support needed to move forward, and to fund new programs and special projects at the Garden.
 You can donate in person at the Garden, at the Eureka Business Office (inside George Peterson Insurance, 416 E St, Eureka) or HERE.
 Every dollar donated makes a difference.
 We gratefully appreciate your support!
 See How Your Donations Help

-Humboldt Botanical Gardens Foundation is a member of the American Horticultural Society Reciprocal Admissions Program or RAP.
-RAP privileges are included in each HBGF Membership.
-Join HBGF Today
+Humboldt Botanical Garden is a member of the American Horticultural Society Reciprocal Admissions Program, or RAP.
+RAP privileges are included in each HBG Membership.
+Join HBG Today